R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Experimental Results

 \subsection{Object Registration}

-We train R-PointHop on the ModelNet40 dataset \cite{wu20153d}.
-It is a synthetic dataset consisting of $40$ categories of CAD models of common objects such as car, chair, table, airplane, person, etc. It comprises of 12,308 point cloud models in total, which are split into 9,840 for training and 2,468 for testing.
-Every point cloud model consists of 2,048 points.
-Point clouds are normalized to fit within a unit sphere.
+{Next}, we trained R-PointHop on the ModelNet40 dataset \cite{wu20153d}.
+It is a synthetic dataset consisting of $40$ categories of CAD models of common objects such as car, chair, table, airplane, {and} person.
+It comprises 12,308 point cloud models in total, which are split into 9840 training {models} and 2468 testing {models}.
+Every point cloud model consists of 2,048 points. {The} point clouds are normalized to fit within a unit sphere.
 For the task of 3D registration, we follow the same experimental setup as DCP \cite{wang2019deep} and PR-Net \cite{wang2019prnet} for fairness.

 The following set of parameters are chosen as the default of R-PointHop for object registration. \begin{itemize} \item Number of initial points: 1,024 points (randomly sampled from the original 2,048 points) \item Point Attributes: point coordinates only\footnote{Although the surface normal and geometric features were included for indoor registration, they are removed in the context of object registration.} \item Neighborhood size for finding LRF: 64 nearest neighbors \item Number of points in each hop: $1024, \ 768, \ 512, \ 384$ \item Neighborhood size in each hop: $64, \ 32, \ 48, \ 48$ \item Energy threshold: 0.001 \item Number of top correspondences selected: 256 \item Number of correspondences selected after the ratio test: 128 \end{itemize}